arcmrt/NutriTech/README.md

    - Follow the on-screen instructions to set up your profile and use NutriApp.

 ## Troubleshooting
-If you encounter any issues during installation or while using the app, please contact our support team at [kaan.oguzkan@ug.bilkent.edu.tr]
+If you encounter any issues during installation or while using the app, don't hesitate to get in touch with our support team at [kaan.oguzkan@ug.bilkent.edu.tr]

 Thank you for choosing NutriApp!
 We’re excited to participate in your journey towards better nutrition and a healthier lifestyle.